JRansomed/cvelookup/README.md

 This optional wrapper helps activate the virtual environment, execute the script, and exit the virtual environment.
 Copy *cvelookup-wrapper* somewhere that is in your PATH.
 Rename it to something like *cvelookup*.
 Edit it so that it has has the correct paths to your cvelookup repo.

+**Alternative to the wrapper**:
+An alternative to the wrapper is an alias with your shell.
+For bash, you'd edit .bashrc in your home directory and add something like the following that points to your installation:
+`alias cvelookup="~/src/cvelookup/venv/bin/python3 ~/src/cvelookup/cvelookup.py"`

+To use the new alias, restart your terminal or source it again:
+`source ~/.bashrc`

 ### Make *cvelookup.py* executable
 This example is a Linux example:
 `chmod 700 cvelookup.py`